 To enroll in courses offered in continuing education, a student should be eighteen (18) years of age or older.
-Individuals, ages 16 and 17, can be served, if a minor applicant form is provided before class.
-Certain classes require a background check, placement test, and/or high school diploma or High School Equivalency.
-North Carolina legislation states that a student enrolling in the same occupational extension course more than twice within a five-year period will be subject to additional charges.
+Individuals, age 16 and 17, can be served, if a minor applicant form is provided before class.
+Certain classes require a background check, placement test, and/or high school diploma or high school equivalency.